foluke-ui-kit/start-react/README.md

 # start-react

-A simple, somewhat opiniated -- no fuss, no bells, no whistles boilerplate for creating react Components, it tries to stay true the idea that **React is the V in MVC**.
-Use it to build, test and package "Composable Components" that can be reused in your applications.
+A simple, somewhat opiniated -- no fuss, no bells, no whistles boilerplate for creating react Components.
+The goal is simply to try and stay true the idea that **React is the V in MVC**, Flux, Routing, ES6, Isomorphic, etc are good but not what **start react** was built to do.
+It is simply meant to be used to build, test and package "Composable Components" that can be reused in any application.

 __Features:__